dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 ## Supported features

-- **Import integrated zones**: When you link an Integrated DNS Provider to your DNSimple account, zones hosted on that Integrated DNS Provider will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
+- **Import integrated zones**: When you connect an Integrated DNS Provider to your DNSimple account, zones hosted on that Integrated DNS Provider will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
 - **Adding and removing integrated zones**: [Add](/articles/integrated-dns-providers#adding-a-zone-to-an-integrated-dns-provider) or [delete](/articles/integrated-dns-providers#removing-a-zone-from-an-integrated-dns-provider) zones to/from the Integrated DNS Provider, from within DNSimple.
 - **Manage integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Record Editor](/articles/record-editor-integrated-zones).
 - **Sync integrated zone records**: Sync your zone records from the integrated zone to DNSimple, or from DNSimple to the integrated zone, with the [Record Editor](/articles/record-editor-integrated-zones#record-syncing).